What Is a Dividend?

 - The dividend yield on a company's stock can serve as a sort of signal as to it's under or overvaluation.

 - Dividend income is tax-advantaged.
-Most families can pay zero percent in dividend taxes.
-Many families will pay 12 percent or less at the Federal level.
-The richest Americans will pay 22 percent at the federal level.
+Most families can pay 0% in dividend taxes.
+Many families will pay 12% or less at the Federal level.
+The richest Americans will pay 22% at the federal level.

 - Good companies have histories of maintaining and increasing their dividend even during times of economic collapse, allowing owners to enjoy food, shelter, and clothing even in the midst of fiscal storms.
 Take one legendary blue-chip stock, The Hershey Company, founded in the 1800s.
 They have gone over 85 years without missing a single dividend check.
 It began paying them in 1929 right before the worst economic disaster in 600 years and kept right on paying as the world fell apart.
 It paid dividends despite an ever-changing world around it, through countless difficulties and milestones in civilization, all because people still wanted a bite of chocolate.